Build a beautiful DIY console table to add storage and decor to your home.

 Sand and finish the small console table.

-I created an farmhouse look to mine by staining it first with Varathane weathered wood accelerator.
+I created a farmhouse look to mine by staining it first with Varathane weathered wood accelerator.
 Then adding Vaseline to the edges and parts that would be worn with use.
-Paint the entire thing with 2 coats of Behr ultra pure white turned into chalk paint with this homemade chalk paint recipe.
-Then I waxed the entire thing with furniture wax.
-I used these library card drawer pulls and absolutely love how it turned out!

 And for more woodworking fun, check out the rest of my woodworking tutorials.